leolellisr/poke_RL/README.md

 Our stochastic team, with each Pokémon, their abilities, natures, items, moves (base power and accuracy) and possible switches are shown in [Team](https://prnt.sc/1y73c3t).

+The stochastic opponent team, with each Pokémon, their abilities, natures, items, moves (base power and accuracy) and possible switches are shown in [Opponent Team](https://prnt.sc/1ywz4eh).

 ## Deterministic

 To adapt Pokémon to a deterministic environment, we use Pokémon that cannot receive a critical hit, moves with only 100% accuracy and edit the server code to ignore the random parameter in damage calculation, removing the stochastic transition function \phi from our MDP.
 Therefore, now our MDP is a tuple M = (S, A, R), where: